Peace Laureates Take On the War on Women

 Certain topics have always been hard to talk about—rape and sexual abuse ranking high up on that list.
 And yet we must speak up more because of the many women affected.
-According to conservative UN estimates, "worldwide, one in five women will become a victim of rape or attempted rape in her lifetime.”
-It is likely that sexual assault has happened to you, or to your friend, your mother, your daughter, your sister—the girl next to you on line at the grocery store, to scores of women reading these words right now.
+According to conservative UN estimates, “worldwide, one in five women will become a victim of rape or attempted rape in her lifetime.”
+It is likely that sexual assault has happened to you, or to your friend, your mother, your daughter, your sister—the girl next to you in line at the grocery store, to scores of women reading these words right now.
 In too many cases, the secret lies buried deep within us for the rest of our lives.

 But six women who are Nobel peace laureates want to not only break the silence but also to spearhead a global campaign to end rape.
 Who better to take on this challenge than this group who have individually overcome enormous odds?
 Nobel Peace Laureates Jody Williams, Shirin Ebadi, Wangari Maathai, Rigoberta Menchu Tum, Betty Williams and Mairead Maguire have already created a global organization to “work together for peace with justice and equality.”
 As part of this effort, the Nobel Women’s Initiative just released a report that finds that rape as a weapon of war is a crime occurring “on a massive scale” and is a threat to global peace and security.
 War on Women: Time for Action to End Sexual Violence in Conflict examines studies of sexual violence in five regions of the world, explores the leading causes of such heinous acts, assesses actions taken by the international community and offers some ways individuals and governments can move forward to end sexual violence.